FIS Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, April 27, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fidelity National Information Services, Inc. ("Fidelity" or the "Company") (NYSE: FIS).
+BENSALEM, Pa., May 1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fidelity National Information Services, Inc. ("Fidelity" or the "Company") (NYSE: FIS).

 Class Period: February 9, 2021 – February 10, 2023